ddikman/travelrates/README.md

 bundle exec fastlane ios beta
 ```

 And that's it.
-You will need to set the required parameters to authenticate, either you can set the enviroment variables used in `ios/fastlane/Appfile` or simply delete the file and fastlane will prompt you for them as it runs.
+You will need to set the required parameters to authenticate, either you can set the environment variables used in `ios/fastlane/Appfile` or simply delete the file and fastlane will prompt you for them as it runs.

 To build the application for distribution, same way locally as in Github, you will have to have the distribution certificate installed locally.